bhomaidan1990/HCI-Project/Interview.md

 We provide a detailed explanasion about the Model, and the interaction inputs, and outputs, then we ask questions:

-1. Is there an ambiguous or unclear interaction?(to evaluate memorability and Model complixity)
+1. Is there an ambiguous or unclear interaction?(to evaluate Model complixity)
-2. Do you think that we have to change something in the design?(to evaluate acceptability)
+2. Will you be comfortable to use this model in front of other people?(to evaluate acceptability)
 3. How frequent you will use this interaction or that? (to evaluate useability)
+4. Can you list the advantages and disadvantages?
+5. Can you please comment on the difficulty of usage?(any pain or issues?)

 >Still those questions are too straight forward.
 The interviewer may try to guess what we want instead of answering what they really think.
 For **Q2** here, we can ask: <u>Do you feel comfortable with this interface?
 If you have any ideas to improve it, please tell us.</u> And more questions like: <u> Is the organization of icon clear for you? </u>, <u>Do you think you need to remember what the icon mean when you use it? </u>
 **Commented by Deng**